 In fact, that’s one of the possible theories of reverse time travelling, that we would need to travel faster than the speed of light.

-Part of einstein’s initial proposal when he talked about time dilation (which is travelling a high speeds to slow down time around us), was that it was not possible for us to travel at speeds faster than the speed of light.
+Part of einstein’s initial proposal when he talked about time dilation (which is travelling at high speeds to slow down time around us), was that it was not possible for us to travel at speeds faster than the speed of light.

 Why?

-Another effect of Einstein’s theory of relativity (where all of this is under), is that when we travel at high enough speeds, time and space aren’t the only thing around us that changes.
+Another effect of Einstein’s theory of relativity , is that when we travel at high enough speeds, time and space aren’t the only thing around us that changes.
 One other factor which changes with high speed, is the mass of the object!

 With more mass, it takes a lot more energy to move the object at the same speed, and as we approach the speed of light, the amount of energy required would be wayyyyy too great